-- (a) Withdraw its reservation to article 11, paragraph 1, and to adopt effective measures to eliminate occupational segregation, both horizontal and vertical; - (b) Ensure that all women employees, in both the public and private sector, are guaranteed paid maternity leave, regardless of their nationality and marital status; - (c) Adopt legislation guaranteeing equal pay for work of equal value to narrow and close the wage gap between women and men in accordance with Convention No. 100 of the International Labour Organization (ILO) concerning Equal Remuneration; and
+(a) Withdraw its reservation to article 11, paragraph 1, and to adopt effective measures to eliminate occupational segregation, both horizontal and vertical;

+(b) Ensure that all women employees, both in public and private sector are guaranteed with a paid maternity leave, regardless of the nationality and marital status;

+(c) Adopt legislation guaranteeing equal pay work of for equal value to narrow and close the wage gap between women and men in accordance with ILO Convention No. 100 (1951) concerning Equal Remuneration; and

-(d) Take steps to enact legislative provisions on sexual harassment in the workplace as well as in educational institutions, including sanctions, civil remedies and compensation for victims.
+(d) Take steps to enact legislative provisions on sexual harassment at the workplace, as well as in educational institutions, including sanctions, civil remedies and compensation for victims.